 shown in other instead.

-Vegetation such as trees and grass can be generated via the Sandworm tool on the basis of landcover data available.
-Such data is added as Mask, and vegetation is spread across the mask guided by the tags.
+Vegetation such as trees and grass can be generated via the Sandworm tool based on landcover data available.
+Such data is added as a Mask, and vegetation is spread across the Mask guided by the tags.

 Let's review the process of generating vegetation in detail.

-Create a basic object that will be used as a building block for generation of vegetation (grass, trees, etc.).
-The following types of basic objects are supported:
+Create a primary object that will be used as a building block to generate vegetation (grass, trees, etc.).
+The following types of primary objects are supported:

-Specify parameters of the basic object in the Parameters window.Intersections with the parent object must be enabled for all types of basic objects.
-The Intersection flag can be found on the tab of the Parameters window corresponding to the type of the object.
+Specify parameters of the primary object in the Parameters window.Intersections with the parent object must be enabled for all types of primary objects.
+The Intersection flag can be found on the tab of the Parameters window corresponding to the type of object.

-- Inherit a material, set all necessary textures and parameters and assign it to the basic object.
+- Inherit a material, set all necessary textures and parameters and assign it to the primary object.

 - Export your node to a .node file (e.g. grass.node) and then delete the node from the world.

 - Clicking on Mask opens the window for adding slots.
 Slots are designed to organize data.